-This Guide aims to offer a dynamic and publicly available web resource for methodological English language guidance in pharmacoepidemiology.
-It provides links to selected published articles and guidelines that illustrate important principles of pharmacoepidemiological research.
-For each topic covered, recommendations are provided with direct electronic access to textbooks, reference documents and examples chosen by experts from ENCePP.
-Where relevant, gaps in existing guidance are addressed with what ENCePP considers as being good practice.
-The Guide is updated annually by structured review to maintain its dynamic nature.
-It may also be amended as necessary in response to comments received.
-For these purposes, any comment and additional relevant guidance document may be forwarded to ENCePP_Secretariat@ema.europa.eu.
+The ENCePP Guide aims to offer a dynamic and publicly available web resource for methodological English language guidance in pharmacoepidemiology.
+For each topic covered, recommendations are provided with links to selected published articles, guidelines and public documents selected by experts in pharmacoepidemiology from the ENCePP.
+Where relevant, gaps in existing guidance are addressed with what ENCePP considers good practice.
+The Guide is updated annually by a structured review in order to maintain its dynamic nature.
+The final text of the revisions is reviewed by the ENCePP WG1 Research Standards and Guidance and approved by the ENCePP Steering Committee.
+The Guide may also be amended as necessary in response to comments received.
+For this purpose, any comment and additional relevant guidance document may be forwarded to ENCePP_Secretariat@ema.europa.eu.

-The following list proposes a list of textbooks on standard methods in pharmacoepidemiology recommended for consultation.
-The list is not exhaustive, as researchers may find other textbooks more appropriate to their specific needs and others are cited in specific chapters.
+Textbooks on standard methods in pharmacoepidemiology that are considered useful are listed below.
+This list is not aimed at being exhaustive, and researchers may find other textbooks more appropriate to their specific needs.
+Others are cited in specific chapters.